darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 (*)

 The SNR of the TESS data is indeed lower than Kepler (~10 vs. ~40), but this is consistent with both rotation being known to distribute oscillation power between multiplet components (rather than concentrating it in a single peak), as well as with rapid rotation being known to suppress oscillations.
+In both cases, the "noise" by which the periodogram has been divided is primarily astrophysical (granulation) rather than instrumental (white/shot noise), and so this difference in S/N is likewise astrophysical.
 A rotating mode identification would thus, conversely, be preferred a priori in the event of unusually low observed S/N. Since the two Kepler stars shown are not rotating, this difference of S/N further motivates our mode identification including rotation.
 We have added this discussion to the manuscript.

 The actual SNR range of our data does render the method of Viani+ 2019 suitable for use.
 However, we also note that we have in any case only used it as an initial guess, as our final value of $\Delta\nu$ is constructed using the fitted radial mode frequencies.